 Long before the EXIT music festival put Novi Sad on everyone’s radar, the city had come to my attention in the early 1990s as the birthplace of tennis player Monica Seles.
-Along with tours to EXIT, Novi Sad has become a popular day trip from Belgrade, given the relatively short distance between the two cities.
+Along with tours to EXIT, Novi Sad has become a popular day trip from Belgrade in Serbia, given the relatively short distance between the two cities.

 NOVI SAD HISTORY:

 Located on the European transport artery that is the River Danube, it’s not surprising to learn that Novi Sad was founded as a trading city in the late 17th century after the exit of the Ottoman Empire, so a relatively new city by European standards.